 Around the same time, a young adult named Joel began visiting our service on Sundays.
 He was referred to us by a man who attends Sherman- a Spanish church I worked with years ago that is not far away.
 He was sent to us because his preferred language is English.
 Joel came to us eager and excited to learn and understand.
 Tim Bunting began studying with him throughout the week, and a few weeks later, he was baptized.
 Since his baptism one of the most encouraging things I have seen in him is his evangelistic spirit.
 He has brought many friends and family with him in the short amount of time he has been with us to the services on Sunday.

-Truly is is "God who gives the growth" and praying daily for a "season of harvest" would avail much.
+Truly it is "God who gives the growth" and praying daily for a "season of harvest" would avail much.
 One of the biggest takeaways from this encouraging spiritual field report, is how key a new convert is to sharing his or her good news with the friends and family around him or her.
-How wise at the time of a new birth as we are handing a towel to a new babe in Christ at their baptism, that we let them know we are immediately ready to open up our schedules to accommodate Bible studies they'd like to schedule right away with anyone they’d love to share the truth, and ultimately getting to a place where the new convert feels equipped to do such on their own.
-It's amazing how quickly the kingdom can grow so that "the birds come and perch in its branches."
-Matthew 13:32); especially when new converts also attend these studies so that they too feel equipped to soon be able to teach others independently.
+How wise at the time of a new birth as we are handing a towel to a new babe in Christ at their baptism, that we let them know we are immediately ready to open up our schedules to accommodate any Bible studies with anyone they’d love to share the truth with.
+It's amazing how quickly the kingdom can grow so that "the birds come and perch in its branches" (Matthew 13:32); especially when new converts also attend these studies so that they too feel equipped to soon be able to teach others independently.

 (813) 988-4350 | INFO@TTCOC.COM